Frequently asked questions

 How have we defined which organisations to include?

-- The organisation must carry out some form of research with the aims of informing public policies – those doing research without a public policy angle were not considered, neither were organisations mainly focusing on advocacy and not carrying out research.
+- The organisation must carry out some form of research with the aim of informing public policies – those doing research without a public policy angle were not considered, neither were organisations mainly focusing on advocacy and not carrying out research.

-- The organisation must have an independent identity (particularly in the case of university affiliated centres).
+- The organisation must have an independent identity (particularly in the case of university-affiliated centres).

 - The organisation needs to be formally registered in a country (it can undertake research or influence in that or any other country).